mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 3.1 Prerequisites

 Vaadin-on-Kotlin only requires Java 8 JDK do be installed.
 The example application has Gradle bundled in;
-Gradle will then download everything else (Vaadin, Kotlin, libraries).
+Gradle will then download everything else (Vaadin, Kotlin, libraries, the Jetty server which is used to run the app from the command line).
 This makes VOK applications really portable since they work flawlessly on any OS and CPU which supports Java 8 - be it Windows, Linux or Mac, on x86, ARM or others.

 The example application also uses an embedded Java database called [H2](http://www.h2database.com/html/main.html), so there is no need for you to set up any database.

+While it is possible to edit the project files using any text editor, we recommend to install Intellij IDEA which provides awesome
+Kotlin support including auto-completion.
+You can use IDEA Community edition, which is free and allows you to run gradle tasks to run the app, or you can purchase the Ultimate edition which also supports debugging/hot-redeployment of the web app on Tomcat and other servers, and also offers awesome database integration tools.

 ### 3.2 Creating the Blog Application